 - Fever 1793 by Laurie Halse Anderson

 Most books are readily available at your local library or can be purchased online.
-The final book list of 5-6 books for this class will be posted by summer 2020.

 Note for sensitive readers: This class is designed to be appealing and academically appropriate for a wide range of ages.
 However, some historical topics may be emotionally challenging for younger or more sensitive students.
 The fictional protagonists face perilous journeys and some do not survive the dangers they face.
 Please review the book selections carefully to determine the appropriateness of this class for your student.
 In addition, if the overall class is appealing but a single book selection is concerning, students may skip the reading and associated webinars for that book.